-Mittendorfer36 suggests that generally females are more insulin resistant compared to men and this is mostly related to the metabolic pathways that concern the release and actions of hormones in the two sexes organisms.
-First of all, inheritance of the diabetic syndrome is more intense among women rather than men, especially from the mother site.
-In addition, as far as obesity is concerned and as mentioned above, overweight people are in a larger risk to adopt the known ‘metabolic syndrome’, being popular among both sexes although women’s risk is high because they concentrate lots of lipid amounts and this is local.
+Mittendorfer36 suggests that generally females are more insulin resistant compared to men and this is mostly related to the metabolic pathways that concern the release and actions of hormones in the two sexes.
+First of all, inheritance of the diabetic syndrome is more intense among women rather than men, especially from the mother’s side.
+In addition, as far as obesity is concerned and as mentioned above, overweight people are in a larger risk to adopt the known ‘metabolic syndrome’, being common among both sexes although women’s risk is high because they concentrate lots of lipid in localised areas of the body.
 Finally, exercise is generally beneficial, but for females it is essentially to be accompanied by diet and weight loss so as to reduce the risks of type 2 diabetes more.
-As a result women seem to be in a higher risk of becoming diabetics and so it is partly in our hands to prevent diabetes “monster” from attacking!!
+As a result, women seem to be in a higher risk of becoming diabetics and so it is partly in our hands to prevent the diabetes “monster” from attacking!!

 Notes and References